 Note: Professors responsible for the courses and shown in the chart are not necessarily the ones who teach the courses.
-Exact information about the teaching persona can be found in your time table.
+Exact informaiton about the teaching persona can be found in your time table.

-ESG in Corporate Practice and Sustainable HR courses can be replaced with each other in case of failure.
-If a student fails or does not complete an elective course, they can decide whether they repeats the same course (in case the course is assessed with term mark) or takes the course as an Exam course (in cases the course is assessed with exam) or chooses another available course in the following semester.
+Business elective courses can be replaced with each other in case of failure.
+If a student fails or does not complete an elective course can decide whether s/he repeats the same course (in case the course is assessed with term mark) or takes the course as an Exam course (in cases the course is assessed with exam) or chooses another available course in the following semester.
 The point is to complete the required amount of credits of every course category of the sample curriculum.